Mayurji/Computer-Vision/Image_Captioning/ReadME.md

 #### Note
     There are some inherent issue with images in train2014.
-So i have developed a script "missingFile_cocodataset", which will clear the images details which are mapped to images, which are not present in train2014.
+So i have developed a script "missingFile_cocodataset", which will clear the image details which are mapped to images, which are not present in train2014.

 ### Models: